 In 1999, Dr. Mercado was selected for the Leadership Fellowship Program of the National Hispanic Medical Association.
 She also was elected to serve on the Executive Board of Cool Girls, Incorporated, a mentorship and educational program for young girls from impoverished backgrounds.
 She serves on the steering committee of the Hispanic Health Coalition of Georgia and is a member of the American Academy of Pediatrics.

-Dr. Mercado is currently associate director of the Department of Multicultural Affairs at Grady Health Systems and is a pediatrician at the Emergency Department of Hughes Spalding Children's Hospital.
+Dr. Mercado has served as associate director of the Department of Multicultural Affairs at Grady Health Systems and is a pediatrician at the Emergency Department of Hughes Spalding Children's Hospital.
 She is an assistant professor of pediatrics at Emory University School of Medicine, Lindbergh Children's Center.